 - Incoming students may provide a chosen name on their applications.

-- Current graduate students may follow the instructions on the Records department's Name/Address Change webpage to request a chosen name be updated by the Records Office.
+- Current undergraduate and graduate students may follow the instructions on the Records Office's Name/Address Change webpage to request a chosen name be updated by the Records Office.

 - Employees may complete the Name Change Form, available at Human Resources' Forms webpage, to have their chosen name updated by Human Resources.

 - Alumni will be referred to by their chosen name that was provided during their tenure as a student.
 They may reach out to the Office of Alumni Engagement for changes.

 All chosen name requests are subject to approval per the policy.

 The chosen name will be used across University systems where possible.
 The implementation of this policy will be gradual as the University applies chosen name to the numerous academic and administrative systems.
 As systems are updated over the next several months, the chosen name will begin to be displayed.

 For questions, undergraduate students may contact email@example.com in Records, graduate students may contact firstname.lastname@example.org in Records, employees may contact Human Resources, and alumni may contact Alumni Engagement.

 What is a chosen name?